driskull/uc-2016-widgets-101/slides.md

 # Use the source, Luke.

-Use GitHub to browse code and learn more about existing projects.
+Use GitHub to browse code and learn more about existing projects

 - [dojo](https://github.com/dojo/dojo)
 - [dijit](https://github.com/dojo/dijit)